aws/sagemaker-python-sdk/README.rst

 Scikit-learn SageMaker Estimators
 ---------------------------------

-With Scikit-learn SageMaker ``Estimators``, you can train and host Scikit-learn models on Amazon SageMaker.
+With Scikit-learn SageMaker Estimators, you can train and host Scikit-learn models on Amazon SageMaker.

 Supported versions of Scikit-learn: ``0.20.0``.